raunakraj122/The-Communicator/README.md

 # The Communicator

-The Communicator is a Discord Bot create with Discord Api <a href="https://discord.com/developers/docs/intro">Discord Developer Portal</a>
+The Communicator is a Discord Bot created with Discord Api <a href="https://discord.com/developers/docs/intro">Discord Developer Portal</a>

 It sends message from one server to another